moreh-dev/moreh-2024docs/Supported_Documents/ap/index.md

 ![Training throughput: experienced developer optimizations over one month vs. using the AP feature on the MoAI Platform](/overview/img_ov/ap_1.png)

-## 💡 Why is Parallelization crucial?
+## 💡 Why is parallelization crucial?

 As a simple example, let's calculate how much GPU memory is required to train the Llama2 13B model.